 Example of Energy Pyramid

 Grass, the primary producer, utilizes solar energy to produce their food, which grasshoppers, the primary consumer, eat.
 The grasshopper then transfers its energy to frogs, the secondary consumers.
-Frogs are eaten by snakes, the tertiary consumer, which the hawk, the apex consumer, then consumes.
+Frogs are eaten by snakes, the tertiary consumer in this food chain.

 Upon death, the organic matter of the hawk is mineralized by decomposers, returning the nutrients to the soil.
 The producers can utilize the nutrients to continue the food chain.